-All contracts and purchase orders MUST be routed and approved in the Business Management System (BMS) prior to execution.
-The Office of General Counsel may assist in drafting the contract, but signature should not be obtained until it has been electronically approved in BMS.
+All contracts, purchase orders, grants, and amendments thereto which have a monetary component (whether receivable or payable by THECB) MUST be routed and approved in CAPPS Financial prior to execution.
+The Office of General Counsel may assist in drafting the contract, but signature should not be obtained until it has been electronically approved in CAPPS Financial.

-The BMS System has five types of workflow categories.
+The CAPPS Financial system has five types of workflow categories.
 To determine which category to select, staff must understand the type of purchase and the funding authority.

-BMS Workflow Categories:
+CAPPS Workflow Categories: